 It abandoned the gold standard in 1971 to curb inflation and prevent foreign nations from overburdening the system by exchanging their dollars for gold.
-Please wait a moment and try again.
+Nowadays, many investors are turning to gold as a safe-haven asset and are looking into Gold IRA Research to learn more about investing in gold.
 It wasn't long before gold became the preferred medium for currency in many countries.
 In addition to being eye-catching, gold's unique qualities make it one of the few non-reactive elements that are easy to extract and transport.
 It's also durable, has just the right amount of scarcity, and is easily distinguished from other metals.

 The first recorded mint was around 650 to 600 BC.
 C. In what is now modern Turkey.
 The stamped coins were a mix of gold and silver and were a convenient method of payment.

 Other nations soon started using coins once they realized their practicality.
 Then, around 800 A.D.
 The government used these certificates to pay local merchants.
 It wasn't until the Song Dynasty, in 1023, that the government enacted a law stating that only government notes were an acceptable method of payment.

 These banknotes could be exchanged for metal coins, salt or liquor.
 It would take centuries for other countries to adopt paper currency and centuries longer for the gold standard to be created.
 The gold standard backs the value of money with gold so that people can convert the currency into a certain amount of gold.
 It established a united national currency in 1787 across the U.S.

 UU.
 Constitution, which gave Congress the powers to mint money and regulate its value.
 The country used a mix of copper, silver and gold coins until gold was left out of circulation due to the fall in the value of silver.
 It wasn't until 1834, through the Coin Minting Act, that there was a return to gold.

 While the country flirted with paper coins in the mid-19th century, it was with the National Banks Act of 1863 that the government established a national currency.
 Citizens could still exchange the money for silver or gold.
 Across the ocean, the Parliament of the United Kingdom had already passed the Banking Statutes Act of 1844, which recognized Bank of England banknotes as legal tender and were fully backed by gold.
 Congress would eliminate silver as an exchange option only in 1900 through the Gold Standard Act.

 Until the beginning of the 20th century, the United States had a major problem that jeopardized the nation's financial stability: bank runs.
 Banking panic occurred when people withdrew money from banks because they doubted the bank's solvency.
 This was often due to the closure of another nearby bank or to market conditions.
 Ironically, large crowds withdrawing money at the same time often caused otherwise stable banks to close.